Suzanne in skilled in Finance, Management Accounting, Governance and Organizational Development.

 She was the founding head of Women’s Studies at UCD where she lectured for many years.

 Mary joined Women’s Aid in 2018.
-She is Personal Assistant to the CEO and Company Secretary.
+She is Organisational Administrator and Company Secretary.

 In 2018, Mary achieved an MSc in Equality Studies from UCD and holds a post graduate qualification in Business Studies.